-Listed below are some volunteer opportunities where students can volunteer more than just once or twice.
+Listed below are Community Partners where students can volunteer more than just once or twice.
 These are volunteer opportunities one could volunteer once a week for a semester, etc.

 Acting Without Boundaries (AWB) provides acting and theatrical opportunities for children, teens and young adults with physical disabilities.
 Visit the website for information about volunteering.